SteffenDE/monitornjus-classic/README.md

 # monitornjus
-Python application to display various pages time based or state in a normal browser
+Python application to display various pages time based or static in a normal browser